 Most Nutrition (HN) courses are blocked for students who are not enrolled in one of our programs.
 Manual overrides must be entered for each student for each course.
-Please contact Kirsten Straughan at kstrau@uic.edu or Abby Nobili at anobil4@uic.edu to request a course override (be sure to include your UIN with the request).
+Please contact Kirsten Straughan at kstrau@uic.edu or to request a course override (be sure to include your UIN with the request).
 Please note that we cannot provide overrides for courses outside of our department.
 If you need to get into a course in another department, then you will have to contact the department directly.